JohnSasser/09-dev-profile-generator/README.md

 THERE WILL BE A CONSOLE LOG ALERTING YOU OF THE PROCESS COMPLETION. command line will also print the newly created file-path.

+# Installation / Usage

+clone to your device, open in you code editor and run command 'npm install'.
+Check package.json for npm packages. run 'node index.js'.
+The command line will prompt you for input from there.

 # Built with

 - javascript